Jamb000h/ny-times-book-thingy/README.md

 ### Commands

-Run the whole application from root folder with `docker-compose up`, which spins up backend, frontend and Redis cache.
+Run the whole application from root folder with `docker-compose up`, which spins up backend and frontend.

 ## Built with